 #4.
 YOU NEVER REWARD YOUR TEAM

-If the ship is sinking and the crew knows it, giving coupons to the Jelly of the Month Club instead of raises is defensible.
-It’s when the numbers are in the black and your workers are busting their asses that they’re going to feel unappreciated if you don’t toss them a bone.
-If the budget can’t support across-the-board raises, subtle things like springing for coffee, bagels, lunch, or a happy hour every so often can give the rank and file an ataboy while buying time to figure out the raise situation or plan what to do if people start jumping overboard.
+If numbers are in the black and your workers are busting their asses, they’re going to feel unappreciated if you don’t toss them a bone.
+If the budget can’t support across-the-board raises, subtle things like springing for coffee, bagels, lunch, or a happy hour every so often can give the crew a mini morale boost while buying time to figure out the raise situation or plan what to do if people start jumping ship.

 #5.
 YOU’RE A BAD ACTOR

 If you insist everything’s fine the same day you laid off a quarter of the staff, you’ll lose all credibility.
 No need to cause a panic by crying doomsday, but you also don’t have to spit in your employees’ faces and say it’s raining, either.
 They might be your subordinates at work, but they’re still people.
 Even when it’s tough to do, be honest with them and they’ll respect you for it.

 #6.
 YOU KNOW TOO MUCH OFFICE GOSSIP

 Nothing wrong with being social or displaying your personality in front of your employees, but when you’re too entrenched in pointless or harmful gossip you risk blurring the line between boss and friend.
 “Some bosses overdo it because they want you to like them,” Deblauwe says.
 “Whether the group likes you or not, the goal is to earn their respect.
 If that’s missing, you’ve got a bigger problem on your hands.”